pangkalizer/pinas/README.md

 ## Caveats

-At the moment this gem supports Rails 4.x using Mysql database
+At the moment this gem only supports Rails 4.x using Mysql database

+## TODO

+* Support other ORM
+* Provide geo-polygons

 ## Contributing